nuodb/nuodb-helm-charts/docs/HowToUpgrade.md

 - Ensure that a recent valid backup is available for every database.
 For more information, refer to [NuoDB Backup and Restore in Kubernetes](./BackupAndRestore.md).
-- Determine if any NuoDB Helm charts options or NuoDB product configuration files need to be modified to take advantage of new features or changes to features.
+- Determine if any NuoDB Helm chart options or NuoDB product configuration files need modification to take advantage of new features or changes to features.
 For more information, refer to [NuoDB Helm Chart Release Notes](https://github.com/nuodb/nuodb-helm-charts/releases), [NuoDB Release Notes](https://doc.nuodb.com/nuodb/latest/release-notes/), and [NuoDB Configuration Files](https://doc.nuodb.com/nuodb/latest/reference-information/configuration-files/).
 - Check for any additional upgrade requirements in [NuoDB documentation](https://doc.nuodb.com/nuodb/latest/deployment-models/physical-or-vmware-environments-with-nuodb-admin/installing-nuodb/upgrading-to-a-new-release/preparing-to-upgrade/).
 - Ensure that the Kubernetes cluster has enough resources to schedule new TE Pods.